• Home

 The Benefits

 Business credit helps to safeguard an entrepreneur’s personal assets, in case of court action or business bankruptcy.
-Also, with two distinct credit scores, an entrepreneur can get two separate cards from the same vendor.

 Another benefit is that even startups can do this.
 Heading to a bank for a business loan can be a recipe for disappointment.
 But building business credit, when done right, is a plan for success.